faenrandir/a_careful_examination/documents/hermetically_sealed_stacked_deck/hermetically_sealed_systems_in_lds_thought.md

     * [Review of Riskas's book](https://journal.interpreterfoundation.org/sophic-box-and-mantic-vista-a-review-of-deconstructing-mormonism/) (Kevin Christensen)
 * [Recovering Agency: Lifting the Veil of Mormon Mind Control](https://www.worldcat.org/title/1039888665) (Luna Lindsey)

+[^hermetically_sealed]: As indicated, a hermetic seal was originally used to describe a physical phenomenon.
+The term "hermetically sealed" appears to have been used somewhat abstractly at least by the early 1800s (e.g., [pg 4 of this 1808 book](https://www.google.com/books/edition/Prison_Lucubrations_or_Letters_from_that/zHpjAAAAcAAJ?hl=en&gbpv=1&dq=%22hermetically+sealed%22&pg=PA4&printsec=frontcover) or [criticized in this 1816 Irish publication](https://www.google.com/books/edition/No_III/o55KAQAAMAAJ?hl=en&gbpv=1&dq=%22hermetically+sealed%22&pg=PA73&printsec=frontcover).
+In more modern times, it is commonly used in the same fashion as I have used it here (e.g., [Keesing](https://twren.sites.luc.edu/phil389&elps423/keesing.htm), "Their cultures are hermetically sealed, beyond the reaches of time and the world system."; Or in [this 2017 abstract](https://pubmed.ncbi.nlm.nih.gov/29124696/), "The ... medical approach represents a paradigm shift from a strictly biomedical view of health and disease taken as hermetically sealed compartments to a more interdisciplinary one.")

 [^riskas]: Thomas Riskas in [Deconstructing Mormonism: An Analysis and Assessment of the Mormon Faith](https://www.worldcat.org/title/666406342) examines various circularities and deficiencies within LDS theology and practice from a more philosophical perspective, likening believers to being trapped in a box with instructions for exit on the outside.
 A full review of Riskas's work is outside the scope of this short essay, but [in his review of Riskas](https://journal.interpreterfoundation.org/sophic-box-and-mantic-vista-a-review-of-deconstructing-mormonism/), Kevin Christensen basically argues that Riskas is guilty of leaning too heavily on logical positivism without acknowledging its inherent circularities.
 I have tried to steer clear of insinuating the supremacy of alternative systems of thought and freely acknowledge intrinsic limitations of all frames of reference.